These teams landed the biggest FA hauls

 After losing 102 games and missing the postseason for the fifth straight year, the Rangers accelerated their rebuild in a big way by landing not one but two members of that offseason's star-studded shortstop class.
 With Seager in the fold, Texas kept Semien at second base after the infielder shifted over from shortstop upon joining the Blue Jays the previous offseason.
 The Rangers also bolstered their rotation with the addition of Gray and reached a one-year deal with veteran outfielder Kole Calhoun.

 While these moves did not pay immediate dividends in 2022, Seager and Semien came up big in '23.
-With significant help from one of the following winter's big free-agent additions (right-hander Nathan Eovaldi) -- but little from the injured deGrom -- the Rangers made the playoffs for the first time in seven years and soared all the way to a long-awaited title.
+With significant help from one of the following winter's big free-agent additions (right-hander Nathan Eovaldi) -- but little from the injured deGrom -- the Rangers made the playoffs for the first time in seven years and soared all the way to their first World Series title.
+Seager was named World Series MVP for the second time in his career.

 2014-15 Red Sox: Hanley Ramirez, Pablo Sandoval